 There are also ways to exist outside of the bubble within the permaculture community.
 For example, if permaculturists own a large acreage, why not offer some of that land to use for free to a local social justice organization which may not have such access?
 Why not invite activists from other groups to come and teach workshops or modules within your permaculture programs?
 Why not provide scholarships to participants in your partner organizations to attend your permaculture courses?
 Taking one step will lead to the realization that there are so many avenues for collaboration.

 The beauty of permaculture is its amazing versatility as a holistic design system.
 A meaningful connection to the land can be regenerative to both the land itself and to the people stewarding it, but this connection needs to happen with a deep understanding of the inequalities currently present in our local and global communities.
 It is necessary to carry out a careful insertion of permaculture projects and practices into the existing matrices of power and privilege in our communities in such a way that these projects contribute to empowering and supporting the work of those folks who could benefit the most from them.

 Want to know more?

 Thank you for taking the time to read my blog post!
 If you are interested in learning more about the social dimensions of permaculture as part of the first online Permaculture Design Certificate taught by a group of 40 women from around the world, check out THIS LINK.

-My name is Lucie and I live in Kelowna, Canada, where I run a permaculture group and work as a coordinator in a non-profit organization that empowers community members facing hardships by teaching cooking, farming, and employment skills.
+My name is Lucie and I live in Kelowna, Canada, where I run a permaculture group and work as a community project consultant for non-profit organizations.
 I have a masters degree in the social dimensions of sustainability from Lund University and a background working in social sustainability, community building, writing and mixed media art.
 To find out more about me and what I do please visit luciebardos.net.